 When your hormones are in perfect balance, your body — reproductive system included — runs smoothly.
-However, when any one of your hormones dips too low or peaks too high, it can wreak havoc on your body.
+However, when you have a hormonal imbalance, it can wreak havoc on your body.
 When you’re trying to get pregnant, this can feel overwhelming and, if you’re like most people, you may not even realize what’s going on.

 While it’s natural for hormones to fluctuate (men experience daily fluctuations; women go through different fluctuations depending on where she’s at in her menstrual cycle), it’s not normal for them to be completely out of whack.
 When a hormonal imbalance occurs, your fertility is negatively impacted and your journey to conception delayed.